collapsed-stacks/startups/questions/9397/can-i-place-ads-in-my-news-app.md

 - tagged: `tech-company`, `legal`, `marketing`, `mobile-apps`, `advertising`
 - score: 3

-<p>I'm currently getting into the basics of iOS development. <br >
+I'm currently getting into the basics of iOS development. <br >
-I've designed a simple RSS feed where users can just add their favorite news outlets into one feed.</p>
+I've designed a simple RSS feed where users can just add their favorite news outlets into one feed.

-<p>Can I place ads in this app? </p>
+Can I place ads in this app?

 ## Answer 9398